Esri/arcgis-maps-sdk-samples-qt/README.md

 Open your terminal, navigate to your working directory, use ```git clone``` to get a copy of the repo.

 ```
-# Clones your fork of the repository into the current directory in terminal
+# Clone your fork of the repository into the current directory in terminal
 $ git clone https://github.com/YOUR-USERNAME/arcgis-runtime-samples-qt.git
 ```